luukromeijn/MDDB-phylogeny/README.md

 * `full_constraint` (`bool`): Constrains all taxonomic ranks in the representatives tree if set to true.
 Only constrains the representatives to fork if false.
 * `localpair` (`bool`): If true, forces the use of the l-INS-i MAFFT algorithm instead of the default FFT-NS-2.

+Note that lines 4-8 of `create_backbone.py` specifies paths to some required components that users should download before use.
+These components are mentioned in the requirements.

 Basically, `create_backbone.py` runs the entire algorithm and calls upon all the involved components.
 For those interested in the workings of this program, these components are listed below:
 * `Chunks.py`: For handling and creating chunks based on UNITE data.
     * `Chunk`: Contains sequence data for a phylogenetic (sub)tree.